top of page

 The noun 'stance' has its etymological origins in Middle English and, before that, Old French.
 It can be traced back to the Old French word 'estance,' which meant 'position' or 'stance.'
 The Old French term, in turn, was derived from the Latin word 'stantia,' a form of 'stare,' which means 'to stand.'
 This Latin root emphasizes the idea of standing or being in a particular position.
 In English, 'stance' came into usage in the 16th century and retained its sense of a person's or entity's position, attitude, or viewpoint on a particular issue, topic, or matter.
 The etymology of 'stance' thus reflects its historical connection to the concept of standing or positioning oneself in relation to various matters or questions, signifying one's perspective or viewpoint.

-Find the meaning of stance
+Find the correct meaning of the noun stance:

 Try Again!